rubixchain/rubixgoplatform/README.md

   -fp string
         Force password to authenticate transfer (default "")

+  -creatorDID string
+        FT Creator DID address (default "")

-      NOTE: -fp flag is used when there is a password already created during DID creation
+      NOTE: -fp flag is used when there is a password already created during DID creation -creatorDID flag is used when there are multiple FTs with same name

 ```
 Get FT Info Command